Inspiring a lifetime of adventure

 Choose from our outdoor activity centres in Hertfordshire or Surrey where our stylish, underfloor heated glamping pods provide a cosy overnight stay for younger pupils or primary schools looking for an Autumn/Winter residential primary school trip, while our bell tented camping village in Hertfordshire provides the authentic under canvas experience for older children and those keen to enjoy the camping experience.

 Our wide-choice of outdoor adventurous, Bushcraft and Team-building activities are designed to challenge, introduce primary school children to new activities, uncover new strengths, improve confidence and above all ensure that they have great fun!

-These are just some of the activities children can enjoy on a Wildchild Residential Adventure.
+These are just some of the activities children can enjoy on a Wildchild residential trip for primary schools:

 1. Wild Camp outs – children love our traditional canvas bell tents… almost as much as the teachers who get to enjoy a taste of glamping!